Nikolai-Aleksiev/web-app/readme.md

 ## Getting Started

-Use
+To download to local folder use.

 ```
 Git clone
 ```
-to download it to local folder.

 ### Prerequisites and Installation

-To install the prerequisite files run the following
+To install the prerequisite files run.

 ```
 npm install